-- 1. Submit proof of an Associate degree or higher degree. - 2.
-Submit transcripts showing the successful completion of basic-skills instruction in reading, writing or mathematics from another institution. - 3.
-Submit transcripts showing the successful completion ("C" or better or its equivalent) in a college-level course in English and/or math from another institution. - 4.
-Submit minimum ACT scores of 17 in reading, 18 in English, and 23 in math, or SAT scores of 470 in verbal and 590 in math.
+- Submit transcripts showing the successful completion ("C" or better or its equivalent) in a college-level course in English and/or math from another institution. - 2.
+(High School) Submit minimum ACT scores of 17 in reading, 18 in English, and 23 in math, or SAT scores of 470 in verbal and 590 in math. - 3.
+(High School) For math placement, submit high school transcripts, with grades of B or higher completed within the last 12 months for Algebra II, Geometry, or Pre-Calculus, and an unweighted cumulative GPA of 3.0 or higher.

-- 5. For math placement, submit high school transcripts, with grades of B or higher completed within the last 12 months for Algebra II, Geometry, or Pre-Calculus, and an unweighted cumulative GPA of 3.0 or higher. - 6.
-For English placement, submit high school transcripts, with grades of B or higher completed within the last 2 years for junior or senior year English, and an unweighted cumulative GPA of 3.0 of higher.
+4. (High School) For English placement, submit high school transcripts, with grades of B or higher - completed within the last 2 years - for junior or senior year English, and an unweighted cumulative GPA of 3.0 of higher.